 As the partner of an ED sufferer, you may feel as though you have done something wrong, and that your partner no longer finds you attractive.
 You may find it hard to broach such an emotional topic, or your partner may refuse to discuss it with you openly.

 The causes of ED will often be down to physical, physiological, or medical issues experienced by your man.
 His health issues should not be taken as a reflection of your relationship.
 It’s important that you encourage open conversations and an honest dialogue, rather than antagonising him with accusations or demands.

-ED is the inability for a man to either get, or retain, an erection.
+Erectile dysfunction is the inability of a man to either get or retain, an erection.
 It is a condition that affects around 50% of men aged 40-70 and 26% of men under 40.
 It recognises no boundaries; whether a man is straight, gay, bisexual, married, single, or transgender, he may be affected by ED.

 ED is hard on everyone.
 While you may be wondering if you have in some way caused your partner to develop ED, remember that your partner is the one who is unable to get an erection and is no longer able to enjoy sex in the way he was accustomed to.
 Before you go any further, stop to think about how you might feel in his position.
 Empathy is an important part of the healing process; it will help you support him better.

 How to support your partner experiencing ED

 It’s important for you to know exactly what your partner is dealing with.
 There are various causes of ED, some of them physical and anatomical, others psychological.
 Having a thorough understanding of ED will mean that you can have more informed, empathetic and sympathetic conversations with your partner.